 The building’s signature space will be an 8,000 square-foot, three-story glass atrium, overlooking Lake Andrews.

 Private donors have provided about $8.3 million in advance gifts and pledges to the academic building project, which includes new construction as well as relocating the maintenance building and heating plant, formerly on the site of the proposed building.
 The new heating and maintenance facilities have opened behind Merrill Gymnasium.
 The brick smokestack on the maintenance building, long a landmark for campus visitors, was removed brick by brick last summer, just prior to the opening of the heating plant in the fall.
 The maintenance office and shops opened this spring.

 The college hopes to provide up to $7 million in institutional resources and plant reserve funds to underwrite the project cost.
 The fundraising project includes endowed maintenance of the new building, according to Bernard Carpenter, vice president for financial affairs.

 The cost of moving the maintenance building and heating plant will be financed out of institutional funds.
 The balance to be raised from gift sources totals $7 million.

 Shepley Bulfinch Richardson & Abbott of Boston is the architect.
 The new academic building, expected to be completed in 1999, will be a four-story brick structure rising on the campus corner of Bardwell Street and Andrews Road, between Lane and Smith halls.

-Tags: ground breaking, new construction, Shepley Bulfinch Richardson & Abbott.
+Tags: Campus Construction Updates, ground breaking, Shepley Bulfinch Richardson & Abbott.